dell/csm-docs/content/docs/concepts/resiliency/_index.md

 Accordingly,Resiliency is adapted to and qualified with each CSI driver it is to be used with.
 Different storage systems have different nuances and characteristics for Resiliency must take into account.

-## Container Storage Module for Resiliency Capabilities
+## Container Storage Modules for Resiliency Capabilities

-Container Storage Module for Resiliency provides the following capabilities:
+Container Storage Modules for Resiliency provides the following capabilities:

 {{<table "table table-striped table-bordered table-sm">}}
 | Capability                              | PowerStore | PowerMax | PowerFlex | PowerScale | UnityXT |